Quantum Singular Value Decomposer

-Let us note that the convergence of a variational QSVD to the exact QSVD is controlled by the Solovay-Kitaev theorem \cite{kitaev}.
+The convergence of the method depends on two distinct elements.
+First, the potential convergence of a variational QSVD to the exact QSVD is controlled by the Solovay-Kitaev theorem \cite{kitaev}.
 Indeed, we are just looking for an approximation to a unitary using a complete set of gates.
-This means that for the error $|U_{exact}-U(\vec{\Theta})|<\delta$ to be bounded, we shall need a number of gates $k$ which scales in general as $k\sim \log^c \frac{1}{\delta}$, with $1\leq c<4$, for a fixed number of qubits \cite{harrow}.
+This means that there exists a quantum circuit that approximates the desired unitary with error $\delta$, \ie $|U_{exact}-U(\vec{\Theta})|<\delta$, with a number of gates $k$ that scales as $k\sim \log^c \frac{1}{\delta}$, with $1\leq c<4$, for a fixed number of qubits \cite{harrow}.
+In other words, the error in the unitary may potentially decrease exponentially with the depth of the circuit, for a fixed number of qubits.
+This, in practice, will depend on the circuit ansatz and the success of the optimization procedure.
+The number of layers of the variational circuit (see FIG. \ref{fig:unitary} of Supplementary Material) has to increase polynomially with the system syze.
+Under these conditions, a classical search algorithm needs only to explore a polynomial number of dimensions.
+Finding the optimal parameters may nonetheless encounter exponentially vanishing gradients \cite{plateaus} or local minima for deep quantum circuits, that need to be circumvented using appropriate optimization strategies \cite{platStrat, wecker, AAVQE, nikolaj, kubler2019}.